Unboxed-Software/solana-course/content/oracles.md

 }
 ```

 And that’s it for the program!
-Now let’s test it!
-And the first test is always: does it build!?
-So run

-`anchor build`

-It should build without a problem.
-Well, kinda, you can safely ignore the following problem:
+At this point, you should be able to run `anchor build` without any errors.

+Note: if you see an error like the one presented below, you can safely ignore it.

 ```bash
 Compiling switchboard-v2 v0.4.0
 Error: Function _ZN86_$LT$switchboard_v2..aggregator..AggregatorAccountData$u20$as$u20$core..fmt..Debug$GT$3fmt17hea9f7644392c2647E Stack offset of 4128 exceeded max offset of 4096 by 32 bytes, please minimize large stack variables
 ```

-### Testing
+### 7. Testing

-We’re going to kinda speedrun the tests here.
-But we will be building 4 tests in the `tests/burry-escrow.ts` file.
+Let's write some tests.
+We should have four of them:

-- Creating an Escrow with the unlock price ***below*** the current Solana price so we can test withdrawing it
+- Creating an Escrow with the unlock price ***below*** the current Sol price so we can test withdrawing it
 - Withdrawing and closing from the above escrow
-- Creating an Escrow with the unlock price ***above*** the current Solana price so we can test withdrawing it
+- Creating an Escrow with the unlock price ***above*** the current Sol price so we can test withdrawing it
 - Withdrawing and failing from the above escrow

 Note that there can only be one escrow per user, so the above order matters.

+We'll provide all the testing code in one snippet.
+Take a look through to make sure you understand it before running `anchor test`.

 ```typescript
 // tests/burry-escrow.ts